HawtinZeng/hawtin-blog/src/content/blog/2025/2025-01-17-adam-v1-0-0-用户手册/index.md

     - Alt+8: Screen capture tool.

     - Alt+9: Settings.
+Currently, there is a setting mode, single drawing or multiple drawing.
+In single drawing, after each drawing is completed, the selection function will be automatically activated.

-Press Alt+number once to activate the tool, and press again to close the tool.
+    - Press Alt+number once to activate the tool, and press again to close the tool.

 3. Adam does not use the network, and the user's window information will not be leaked.